-Examining current global issues that impact our world today, Human Geography takes a thematic approach to understanding the development of human systems and focuses on human understanding of the world and human social organization.
+Examining current global issues that impact our world today, This College in High School Human Geography course takes a thematic approach to understanding the development of human systems and focuses on human understanding of the world and human social organization.
 Offering interactive content that will grow students' understanding of the development of modern civilization and human systems this course encourages students to analyze economic trends as well as compare global markets and urban environments.
+The course will use the Edgenuity LMS.
 Through a partnership with Butler County Community College, students may opt to pay and pursue a 3 credit GEOG 101 course: World Geography.
 For more information about College in High School Courses (CHS), view the CHS Registration handout on the program menu or on the guidance webpage.

-PREREQUISITE(S): Butler County Community College requires a high school GPA of: Sophomore: 3.25, Junior: 3.0, Senior: 2.75
+PREREQUISITE(S): Butler County Community College requires a high school GPA of: Sophomore: 3.25, Junior: 3.0, Senior: 2.75.

-Advanced Placement Human Geography (5276)
+AP Human Geography (5276)

 Designed to meet or exceed the experience of a college course, AP Human Geography examines the geographic processes and analyzes the spatial patterns evident in today's world.
 Students enrolled in this comprehensive course will explore the factors that have shaped human interaction, use and alteration of the Earth's surface while employing spatial concepts and landscape analysis to examine social organization and its environmental consequences.
-An approved professional must proctor the unit and cumulative exams on campus or off-site.
-The proctor agreement must be completed prior to beginning the course.
 Successful completion of AP Human Geography will fulfill the Government and Economics requirements for graduation.
 AP Human Geography may not be used to replace US History 3 or 4.